JonathanSloan/basic-express-api/README.md

-# basic-express-api
+# express-rest-api

-A basic ExpressJS API with Authentication
+An ExpressJS REST API with Authentication